lime86/TravellingModule/docs/procedure.md

 =====================

 Use the [scanConsole](https://gitlab.cern.ch/YARR/YARR/tree/update_docs/docs/scanconsole.md) for all tunings and scans following [this tuning routine](https://gitlab.cern.ch/YARR/YARR/tree/update_docs/docs/rd53a.md#tuning-routine).
+Run each scan and tuning **by hand**, observe the output in the terminal and look at the plots after scanConsole is finished.
+Look into the chip configuration and make sure the threshold DAC for each frontend makes sense.
 After scans and tunings a set of [ROOT scripts](https://gitlab.cern.ch/YARR/YARR/tree/update_docs/docs/rootscripts.md) can be used to produce pretty plots and separate the data for each FE.